nhost/functions/README.md

 ## Features

 - Hot reload of package.json, lock files, and the functions directory
-- Accepts both Javascript and Typesript
+- Accepts both JavaScript and TypeScript
 - Create a package.json file if missing
 - Customisable custom package manager (pnpm by default)
 - No need to add the Express dependency anymore